sadephp/sadephp.github.io/docs/component.md

 The template tag contains [Twig](https://twig.symfony.com/doc/2.x/) (2.x) code and are compiled to HTML at runtime and cached if configured.

-All attributes will be passed along and a class will be added when template is:
+All attributes will be passed along (expect scoped attribute) and a class will be added when template is:
-- scoped attribute on template tag or `template.scoped` option
+- scoped attribute on any tag or global `scoped` option.
-- scoped attrbiute on script tag or `script.scoped` option
-- scoped attrbitue on style tag or `style.scoped` option

 ## Script tag

-All attributes will be passed along and `data-sade-class` will be added when script is:
+All attributes will be passed along (expect scoped attribute) and `data-sade-class` will be added when script is:
-- scoped attribute on template tag or `template.scoped` option
+- scoped attribute on any tag or global `scoped` option.
-- scoped attrbiute on script tag or `script.scoped` option
-- scoped attrbitue on style tag or `style.scoped` option

 ## Style tag

-All attributes will be passed along except scoped attribute. `data-sade-class` will be added with the div class name when scoped.
-The style tag will scope CSS with a uniq class name when scoped.
-Only scoped options from style tag will scope the CSS and not template or script scoped options.
+All attributes will be passed along (expect scoped attribute) and `data-sade-class` will be added when style is:
+- scoped attribute on any tag or global `scoped` option.

 The style tag will be rendered by default but can be configured to be rendered as a style tag.